 If the seat belts need cleaning, use a mild soap solution or lukewarm water.
 Do not remove the seat belts from the car to wash them.
+Dry with a soft cloth.

 Replace the seat belts if they appear frayed or worn or if the buckles do not work properly.